Further education funding

-We have an online funding application system where you apply for your bursary/EMA.
+You will need to apply for this funding through an online funding application system.
 If you have sent us your acceptance for a place on a course, you will be sent an email with a link to your online funding application by end of May.

 Education Maintenance Allowance (EMA)

 Students from England, Wales, Northern Ireland, Republic of Ireland, Channel Islands, or Isle of Man seeking funding for their further education course are advised to contact their local authority who may be able to offer help or advice.

 To be eligible to apply for support (tuition fees, student loan, bursary and living costs grants), you must be ordinarily resident in the UK, the Channel Islands or the Isle of Man for the three years immediately before the relevant date (the first day of the first academic year of the course).
 If you fall short of this period, even by one day, you will not be eligible to apply for support under the normal residence conditions.

 We will not treat you as being ordinarily resident in Scotland if your main purpose in coming here has been to receive full time education, because you would otherwise be living elsewhere.

 EU nationals who have 'settled' or 'pre-settled' status in the UK are eligible to apply for Scottish student tuition fees.